Roger von Gunten: Life and career

 Initially von Gunten was ordered to pay Stark in paintings and not cash, so he painted 19 paintings to satisfy the judgment.
-Stark refused to accept the paintings, claiming that the style was not typical for von Gunten's work.
+Stark refused to accept the paintings, claiming that the style was not typical of von Gunten's work.
 The ensuing litigation dragged out for more than a decade.
 In 1994, 90 artists and intellectuals backed von Gunten's art and arranged an exhibit to display his works hanging alongside their own.
 At issue was whether artists have the right to free expression or whether critics, art dealers, or the courts determine the definition of art.
-On 10 November 1998 a district judge revoked the federal recognition that had accepted that the 19 paintings, known as Espejo (the Mirror), were satisfactory to settle the judgment.
+On 10 November 1998, a district judge revoked the federal recognition that had accepted that the 19 paintings, known as Espejo (the Mirror), were satisfactory to settle the judgment.
 Von Gunten, who had left Mexico for a year of study in Indonesia when the paintings were accepted, called for another review on 9 April 1999.
-In 2001, von Guntun lost the 9th appeal and was ordered to sell his home in settlement of the debt.
+In 2001, von Gunten lost the 9th appeal and was ordered to sell his home in settlement of the debt.

 A retrospective of his works was presented at the Palacio de Bellas Artes in 1989, containing over 200 of his works.
-In 1991 he created the scenery for the opera by Daniel Catán “La hija de Rapaccini” (the daughter of Rapaccini) which was performed at the Bellas Artes.
-In 1993 von Gunten became a member of the National System of Art Creators, Conaculta-Fonca.
-He has had numerous solo and group exhibitions both nationally and internationally and has lectured throughout the Mexican Republic.
+In 1991, he created the scenery for the opera by Daniel Catán La hija de Rapaccini ("The Daughter of Rapaccini") which was performed at the Bellas Artes.
+In 1993, von Gunten became a member of the National System of Art Creators, Conaculta-Fonca.
+His work has been the subject of numerous solo and group exhibitions both nationally and internationally and lectured throughout the Mexican Republic.

-Von Gunten has been the subject of several literary works.
+Von Gunten was the subject of several literary works.
 In 1978, he was the subject of an essay written by Jomí García Ascot.
-In 1999, Santiago Espinosa de los Monteros published Roger Von Gunten: La Inocente Precision del Caos and in 2004 Silvia Cherem included him in her book Trazos y revelaciones: entrevistas a diez artistas mexicanos.
+In 1999, Santiago Espinosa de los Monteros published Roger Von Gunten: La Inocente Precision del Caos and in 2004, Silvia Cherem included him in her book Trazos y revelaciones: entrevistas a diez artistas mexicanos.
 He received the Fine Arts Medal 2014 in a ceremony at the Palacio de Bellas Artes in Mexico City.